MicroEJ/docs/Training/getStartedWithGUI/widgets.rst

 Using with Animator
 -------------------

-- Using the code made in the previous Animation tutorial, doing the modifications below, it is now possible to see the progress bar animated:
+- Using the code made in the previous Animation training, doing the modifications below, it is now possible to see the progress bar animated:

   .. code:: java